bp4mc2/bp4mc2-graphql/graphql2jsonld.md

 - The `hero`, `name` and `appearsIn` fields are taken directly from the corresponding property shapes: the name from `graphql:name` and the URI of the corresponding property from `sh:path`.
 - The last context field is needed to state that the "data" field contains RDF data.

-When we add this context to the original JSON GraphQL response, we get the following triples:
+When we add this context to the original JSON GraphQL response (as part of the header, to maintain the original http body), we get the following triples:

 ```
 _:b0 <http://example.org/def/film#hero> _:b1 .